-When doing a redesign of a website, sometimes the first instinct is to create a great looking design to impress the client.
+When doing a website redesign, sometimes the first instinct is to create a great-looking design to impress the client.
 When E & K Insurance Group asked us to update their site, we, too, wanted to create a great design.
 However, cleaning up the look of the website wasn’t the only thing they wanted.
 They also wanted to increase the business they were generating from the site.

 E & K Insurance Group handles both personal and commercial insurance.
 They’re an independent agent meaning that they provide many different insurance carrier options for their clients.
 Because they can quote multiple carriers at once, they can’t offer online purchasing of insurance.
-Not having an online purchase option puts them at a disadvantage, particularly with the order online mindset of the mainstream consumer.
+Not having an online purchase option puts them at a disadvantage, particularly with the mainstream consumer’s order online mindset.
 One of our challenges was to help the visitor of the site overcome that hurdle.

 During our initial meeting, we learned many of their new clients go to the website but ultimately called to inquire about insurance.
 E & K wanted more business started on the site.
-Our challenge was to create a user-friendly site that will encourage more of their visitors to initiate a quote with them online.
+Our challenge was to create a user-friendly site that would encourage more of their visitors to initiate a quote online.

 One of the criteria was that they wanted a cleaner website.
 Their current website had a bunch of links to other pages of their site, and they felt it was too disorganized.
 We also felt that there were too many options for the visitor.
 Initially, we figured those links were going to be the first thing to go.
 So, we started our user tests.

 Once we started doing user tests, we began to see a pattern that we weren’t expecting.
-Hardly anyone that we tested used the top navigation, the testers scrolled down to the links on the homepage to navigate the site.
-The other thing we learned was that to fill out an online quote form, the visitor would have to click to the page of the insurance in which they were interested.
-Then they had to navigate to a page with all the forms listed and then to the online form.
+Hardly anyone that we tested used the top navigation.
+The testers scrolled down to the links on the homepage to navigate the site.
+The other thing we learned was to fill out an online quote form, the visitor would have to click on the page of the insurance in which they were interested.
+Finally, they had to navigate to a page with all the forms listed and then to the online form.